-All of our humbuckers are wired in Series – which means, the output of one coil is going into the input of another.
+All of our humbuckers are wired in series, which means one coil’s output goes into another’s input.
 This explains why all humbuckers sound big, bold, and beefy.
 But, what if you wanted to make your humbuckers sound more like a strat?
-Well, here’s May’s Mod of The Month: Series / Parallel Switching:
+Well, here’s May’s Mod of The Month: Series / Parallel Switching

 WHAT’S THE DIFFERENCE BETWEEN PARALLEL AND SERIES?

-Parallel wiring gives the signal of the pickup the shortest possible distance to the Output Jack.
+Parallel wiring gives the pickup signal the shortest possible distance to the Output Jack.
 Series wiring gives the signal a much greater distance to travel.
-The signal, having to travel a greater distance, experiences more resistance, thus getting bigger and beefier as a result.
+Having to travel a greater distance, the signal experiences more resistance, thus getting bigger and beefier.

 Let’s look at our Humbucker wiring: you have a Slug Coil (the coil with Alnico magnets), and the Screw Coil (the coil with adjustable screws).

 Our Humbuckers have the following signal path: Black>Red>Green > White.
 This is our standard series wiring.
-By wiring the pickups in Parallel, Black > Green >Red >White.
-Basically, the “Starts” of the coils are wired together, and the “Finishes” of each coil are wound together.
+Wiring the pickups in Parallel, Black > Green >Red >White.
+The “Starts” of the coils are wired together, and the “Finishes” of each coil are wound together.

-*Note 2: the colors depicted are the color codes for our humbuckers.
-Different manufacturers have different color codes.
+The color codes shown are for our humbuckers.
+Other manufacturers have different color codes.

 By replacing your volume pot with a 500K Push/Pull, you can achieve Series / Parallel with the pull of the pot.
-When Pushed Down, your humbucker is working normally – in series.
+When Pushed Down, your humbucker is working usually – in series.
 When pulled up, your Humbucker is wired in Parallel.
-Keep in mind, the Shield is always grounded (it’s not depicted in the drawing below).
+Remember that the Shield is always grounded (not depicted in the drawing below).

 How It Works:

-When pushed down, Red is connected to Green in terminals: B & C- like a normal humbucker.
-White and Black are not connected to anything, leaving them out of the switch for the moment.
-When pulled up, Red gets connected to white (B – A) and Green gets connected to Black (E-D).
-This gives you the Parallel “Strat” tone that we’ve all come to love.
+Red is connected to Green in terminals B & C- like a standard humbucker when pushed down.
+White and Black are not connected to anything, leaving them out of the switch.
+When pulled up, Red connects to white (B – A), and Green connects to Black (E-D).
+This gives you the Parallel “Strat” tone we’ve all come to love.

 👋 I'm Tyler Delsack, the Manager of Fralin Pickups.